TosbackCgusBridge-Bot/CGUs-versions/ASKfm/Privacy Policy.md

 *   verify your eligibility for our Services.
 *   respond to your queries with the best possible answers and search results.
-*   understand our users (their demographics, what they do on our Services, what features they like, how they use them etc.) and improve our Services, such as by personalizing content to your interests and process and complete your transactions.
+*   understand our users (their demographics, what they do on our Services, what features they like, how they use them etc.) and improve our Services, such as by personalising content to your interests and process and complete your transactions.
 *   administer our Services, diagnose technical problems and otherwise manage our business.
 *   distinguish your Search Application for purposes of compensating third parties who distributed the Search Application on our behalf and to analyse retention and usage per distribution partner or channel.
 *   send you communications that you have requested or that may be of interest to you in accordance with your preferences.
 Please see 'How to delete, access or edit your personal information' for further information about how you can control these communications.